maxguzenski/react-easy-style/README.md

   &--kind-success { /*...*/ }
 }
 ```
-And that is it. seriously!! <br/>
+And that is it.
+Seriously!
 For small/medium components you will end up with 0 (zero) css references on you code.

 Here a example of how to call it and its output: